Property Investment

 Managing Director, 20+ Years' Experience Investing In Property, Author & Host

-I often hear from investors: “What’s happening in Christchurch these days?”
+Property investors often ask: “What’s happening in Christchurch these days?”

-It’s my job to know just what exactly is going on in Christchurch.
-That’s why I regularly talk to developers, planners and insiders to determine where the government will spend its money next.
+It’s my job to know what exactly is going on in Christchurch.
+That’s why I regularly talk to developers, planners and insiders to discover and understand new infrastructure on the horizon.

 Because once you know where the money’s going, you can find properties nearby.